 Interacting with NPCs (Non-Player Characters)

 NPCs may manifest themselves in many forms.
 Put simply, an NPC is a creature which is not controlled by a player.
 Depending on the NPC, you can attempt to communicate with them by typing 'greet <npc name>'.
-Not every NPC will talk back - if you tried to greet an alligator, you shouldn't expect much of a civilized response.
+Not every NPC will talk back - if you tried to greet an crocodile, you shouldn't expect much of a civilized response.

 Should you wish to not accept any items or gold which is handed to you by another player, you can type:

 'refuse money' and 'refuse items'